Bayes correlated equilibria, no-regret dynamics in Bayesian games, and the price of anarchy

 By plugging this inequality into \eqref{eq:sum-payoff-equal}, we obtain

 From \eqref{eq:sum-payoff-bound}, we obtain

 and then rearranging terms leads to a desired lower bound on the price of anarchy. \end{proof}

 \begin{remark} In the proof of \Cref{thm:poa-sum} (and also in the proof of \Cref{lem:poa}), we use \eqref{eq:ic-comanf} only for constant map $\psi$.
-We can prove the same POA bound for the equilibrium concept with $\psi$ restricted to constant maps, which is broader than communication equilibria with strategy representability.
+We can prove the same PoA bound for the equilibrium concept with $\psi$ restricted to constant maps, which is broader than $\PiCom^0 \cap \PiANF^0$.
 However, since each player $i \in N$ knows their type $\theta_i$ by definition, the equilibrium concept in which each player ignores their type is artificial. \end{remark}